Maxthecoder1/Flask-AppMaker/README.md

 # Flask-AppMaker
-A flask web app that makes a flask web apps
+A flask web app that makes flask web apps